romerez/romerez/README.md

 - 👋 Hi, I’m @romerez
-- a junior fullstack developer job !
+- Fullstack developer
+- Right not working at Al Srad.
+- Portfolio www.romerez.tech
-- you can reach me @ https://www.linkedin.com/in/rom-erez
+- you can reach me @ https://www.linkedin.com/in/romerez